athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 We can do this by finding all of the row numbers that belong to a given subject and use those

-row numbers to select the samples from the loadedXandydata from the training dataset.
+row numbers to select the samples from the loaded `X` and `y` data from the training dataset.
 The dataforsubject()function below implements this behavior.
-It will take the loaded training data, the loaded mapping of row number to subjects, and the subject identification number for the subject that we are interested in, and will return theXandydata for only that subject.
+It will take the loaded training data, the loaded mapping of row number to subjects, and the subject identification number for the subject that we are interested in, and will return the `X` and `y` data for only that subject.
 # get all data for one subject
 def data_for_subject(X, y, sub_map, sub_id):
 # get row indexes for the subject id